-Corporal Injury to Spouse – Table of Contents
+Corporal Injury to Cohabitant – Table of Contents

 California PC 273.5 makes it a crime for someone to willfully inflict any bodily injury, no matter how major or minor, on a current or former spouse or intimate partner.
 Bodily injury is referred to as “Corporal Injury” in California courts.